xvxx/gild/README.txt

-* GOLD: A Gopher client in LDPL
+* GILD: Gopher client in LDPL

 To use it, first install the LDPL programming language: